AndyFul/Hard_Configurator/Simple Windows Hardening/readme.md

 ## Software  incompatibilities

-Windows built-in SRP cannot work with AppLocker (introduced via GPO or MDM WMI Bridge).
-In such a case, SimpleWindowsHardening shows an alert.
-Furthermore, the options related to SRP are Switched OFF and removed from the Settings menu.

-From the year 2022, AppLocker (GPO) policies can work on Windows 10/11 Home and Pro.
-AppLocker is activated by default on Windows 11 ver.
-22H2 or later (also on Windows Home), so SRP is disabled in the default configuration.

-SimpleWindowsHardening ver.
-2.1.1.1 can enable SRP on Windows 11, and SRP can also work with enabled Smart App Control (SAC).

-Windows built-in SRP is incompatible with the Child Account activated on Windows 10+ via Microsoft Family Safety.
-Child Account adds some
-AppLocker rules (via MDM), so SRP cannot work.
-Unfortunately, after removing the Child Account, the AppLocker Policy files are not removed
-(unpleasant bug)!
-These policy files have to be removed manually to recover the SRP functionality.

-SimpleWindowsHardening settings are not compatible with SRP introduced via Group Policies Object (GPO) available in Windows Pro, Education, and Enterprise editions.
-The GPO refresh feature will overwrite the SimpleWindowsHardening settings.
-So, before installing
-SimpleWindowsHardening, SRP has to be removed from GPO.
+1. Software Restriction Policies (SRP) used in SWH may conflict with SRP introduced via Group Policy Object (GPO), available in Windows Pro, Education, and Enterprise editions.
+Before using SWH, the SRP has to be removed from GPO.
+2. Caution is required when applying policies via GPO on Windows 11 - this can turn OFF the SRP.
+So, after each GPO session, it is necessary to run and close SWH, which will automatically turn ON the SRP again.

-SimpleWindowsHardening will also conflict with any software that uses SRP, but such applications are rare (CryptoPrevent, SBGuard, AskAdmin, Ultra Virus Killer).
-Before installing SimpleWindowsHardening it will be necessary to uninstall the conflicting application.
+3. SWH can also conflict with any software that uses SRP, but such applications are rare (CryptoPrevent, SBGuard, AskAdmin).
+Before using SWH, the conflicting application should be uninstalled.

-SWH uses Windows built-in features.
-Some of them can be removed or added by Microsoft in future major Windows upgrades.
-Please use the updated SWH version.
-The old versions can rarely produce some issues.
+4. It is not recommended to use SWH alongside WindowsHybridHardening and Hard_Configurator.
+These applications share several settings, which can lead to misconfigurations.
+5. Windows built-in Software Restriction Policies (SRP) are incompatible with AppLocker.
+Any active AppLocker rule introduced via GPO or MDM WMI Bridge, turns off SRP.
+When running SWH, it checks for active AppLocker rules and alerts about the issue.
+6. The Child Account activated via Microsoft Family Safety also uses AppLocker (via MDM), so SRP cannot work with it.
+This issue is persistent even after removing the Child Account because (due to a bug) the AppLocker rules are not removed.
+To recover SRP functionality, one must remove the AppLocker rules manually from the directory %Windir%\System32\AppLocker.